vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 This blog post describes Vespa's support for combining [approximate nearest neighbor search](https://docs.vespa.ai/en/approximate-nn-hnsw.html), or vector search, with query-time filters or constraints to tackle real-world search and recommendation use cases at scale.
 The first section covers the data structures Vespa builds to support fast search in vector fields and other field types.
-The blog post then describes the two primary strategies for combining vector search with filters; pre- or post-filtering.
+It then goes through the two primary strategies for combining vector search with filters; pre- or post-filtering.
-Finally, the blog post introduces two Vespa parameters for controlling vector search filtering behavior to achieve optimal functionality with the lowest possible resource usage.
+Finally, an intro to two Vespa parameters for controlling vector search filtering behavior to achieve optimal functionality with the lowest possible resource usage.

 ## Introduction
 Many real-world applications require query-time constrained vector search.
-For example, real-time recommender systems using [vector search for candidate retrieval](https://docs.vespa.ai/en/tutorials/news-5-recommendation.html) need to filter recommendations by hard constraints like regional availability and age group suitability.
+For example, real-time recommender systems using [vector search for candidate retrieval](https://docs.vespa.ai/en/tutorials/news-5-recommendation.html) need to filter recommendations by hard constraints like regional availability or age group suitability.
 Likewise, search systems using vector search need to support filtering.
 For example, typical e-commerce search interfaces allow users to navigate and filter search results using result facets.